Climatik-Project/Climatik-Project/powercapping-controller/README.md

 ## Description

-This controller consists of three main components:
+This controller mainly implements:

-1. Power Usage Monitor: Monitors power usage and determines if capping is needed.
+1. Power Usage Monitor: Periodically monitors power usage and determines if capping is needed.
 2. Trigger Action: Update the PowerCappingPolicy status with true if the power usage is approaching the limit.

 The system uses Custom Resources to define power capping policies and trigger actions in Kubernetes clusters.